-The Sai Ngam Hot Spring is a beautiful hot spring surrounded by a lush, green forest inside the national park just 25-minutes north of Pai.
+Sai Ngam Hot Spring is a beautiful hot spring surrounded by a lush, green forest inside a national park just 25-minutes north of Pai city center.

-WHERE IS SAI NGAM HOT SPRING & HOW TO GET THERE
+WHERE IS SAI NGAM HOT SPRING?

-The best way to get to Sai Ngam Hot Spring is on a scooter.
+The best way to get here is on a scooter.

 Alternatively, some accommodations offer scooter rentals for around the same price.
 A money deposit or passport is generally required for insurance purposes.